pingcap/talent-plan/rust/projects/parallelism/project.md

 _Well, now you just need to do the same thing, but spawn all the work inside the loop into your `NaiveThreadPool`_.
 The database query and the response are both handled on a different thread than the TCP listener.
+This offloads most of the hard work to other threads, allowing the recieving thread to process more requests.
+It should increase throughput, at least on multi-core machines.

 **Test cases to complete**: